almcnicoll/Neverer/RefinedPatternSearching.md

-changed in a non-overlapping manner (e.g. `[rt]` => `[aio]`). **This points to  a need for a more complex constraint system, in which we store the external constraints on a clue separately from its own internal constraints (letters entered manually, dictionary possibilities)**
+changed in a non-overlapping manner (e.g. `[rt]` => `[aio]`). **This points to  a need for a more complex constraint system, in which we store the external constraints on a clue separately from its own internal constraints (letters entered manually, dictionary possibilities)** **Think that the addition of ExternalConstraints dictionary will fix this.**

 ## No-win situations
 Sometimes it is inevitable that within the